maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 This below function is a _generator_ of all Fibonacci numbers.
 The function body has the keyword `yield`, a trigger for the Python interpreter that this is a special function.

-A function that contains a `yield` statement is called a "generator function", see [PEP 0255](https://www.python.org/dev/peps/pep-0255/).
+A function that contains a `yield` statement is called a _generator function_, see [PEP 0255](https://www.python.org/dev/peps/pep-0255/).
 A generator function is an ordinary function object in all respects, but when a generator function is called, no code in the body of the function is executed.

-Instead a generator-iterator is returned.
+Instead a _generator-iterator_ is returned.
 The generator-iterator object conforms to the iterator protocol, i.e. it has a `next()`.
 The value returned by `next()` is the expression passed to `yield`.

 The generator function may have multiple `yield` statements, each `next()` runs until `yield` (and starts where the previous `yield` stopped).
-If the function returns (with an explicit `return` statement, or implicitly at the end of the function), the iterator stops.
+If the body of the generator function "returns" (with an explicit `return` statement, or implicitly at the end of the function), the iterator stops, i.e. raises `StopIteration`.

 ```python
 def fib() :